Test in production without watermarks.

 Console.WriteLine(series)

-' Calculate mean
+' Calculate the mean of the series

 Dim mean = series.Mean()